 - Upload a letter of good standing from the out-of-province regulatory authority where you are currently registered.

-- Declare that you will complete the Regulation Education Module (REM) and record the login information provided.
+- Declare that you have completed the Regulation Education Module (REM) and upload proof of completion (see Step 5 for instructions on how to complete the REM).

 - Declare that you hold the required PLI.